 Further information about these videos, which are available for use free-of-charge, can be found here.

 DrinkWise is a supporter of Jam Pakt, a weekly Indigenous music and health promotion radio program.
-Broadcast across 271 community radio networks, Jam Pakt produces themed episodes around key health issues and features interviews with many well-known and inspirational Indigenous people.
+Broadcast across 284 community radio stations, Jam Pakt produces themed episodes around key health issues and features interviews with many well-known and inspirational Indigenous people.

 The program is presented by mentor, educator and trainer, Jonathan Lindsay-Tjapaltjarri Hermawan, a Pintupi-Luritja man.
 It provides a platform to deliver a unique mix of music, yarns and special guests, to engage with Indigenous communities on key health, education and lifestyle issues including alcohol consumption and FASD.

 Jam Pakt guests to date include Deborah Mailman and Aaron Pedersen, speaking about their involvement with the DrinkWise FASD Awareness Program, as well as themed episodes for men’s health week, FASD awareness and mental health week.
-Find out more about the show here and listen to excerpts from some of the episodes below.
+You can find out more about the show here.
+To listen to excerpts from some of the episodes please click on the icons below.

 Wanta Aboriginal Corporation